jeppevinkel/exiled-plugins/README.md

 EXILED-Plugins is a page for finding and sharing plugins.

-It's currently a WIP site, but a demo page is hosted [here](https://plugins.jeppdev.com) while it's being developed.
+It's currently a WIP site, but a beta page is hosted [here](https://mudpool.net) while it's being developed.

 ## Security Vulnerabilities